matty99/matty99.github.io/_posts/2015-09-12-website-optimization.md

 Since I've cut down on whole bunch of things that slow the loading of the page down, I no longer need any sort of loading page in my version of the site.

-**Lesson learned:** If you need a loading screen, make it very clear that it is a loading screen.
+**Lesson learned:** If you need a loading screen, make it clear that it is a loading screen.

 ### Bad meta tag: